 Murder mysteries, etc., set in France

-Bruno, Chief of Police; The Dark Vineyard; Black Diamond, and The Crowded Grave, all by Martin Walker.
+Bruno, Chief of Police; The Dark Vineyard; Black Diamond, The Crowded Grave, The Devil's Cave, and Children of War, all by Martin Walker.
 (These are exceptionally well done by someone who clearly knows and appreciates the culture of the French countryside, and the Perigord especially.
 We love Bruno, and look forward to more!)